GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Never use loofahs or harsh scrubbing spas on your skin.

 These rough methods of cleansing can cause butt acne flare-ups.
 Loofahs will damage the protective layer of your skin and frequently cause acne to be worse.
 The same is true for exfoliating body washes.
-Trying to remove dead skin cells for the skin on this area will cause more butt breakouts and more red bumps.
+Trying to remove dead skin cells from the skin on this area will cause more butt breakouts and more red bumps.

 Does waxing cause butt acne?

 Yes, it does.
 Waxing can lead to clogging of the hair follicles, more butt acne flare-ups, and, ultimately, skin hyperpigmentation.
-Better ways to remove hair from these areas are with shaving or sugaring.
+Better ways to remove hair from these areas are shaving or sugaring.

 Wash your skin with a mild medicated salicylic acid cleanser